Prom Night (1980 film): Music

-The Prom Night score and soundtrack was composed by Paul Zaza and Carl Zittrer, with additional writing by Bill Crutchfield and James Powell.
-Director Lynch sought Zittrer after hearing his compositions in Black Christmas (1974).
-The soundtrack of Prom Night includes several disco songs which are featured prominently in the film's prom scenes.
-Originally, the film was shot with the actors dancing to then-popular tracks by Gloria Gaynor, Donna Summer, France Joli Patrick Hernandez and Cheryl Lynn, but, according to Zaza, the publishing rights to the songs were far outside the film's budget.
-Under orders from producer Peter Simpson, Zaza wrote a series of original disco songs over a five-day period which closely copied the original tracks that were intended to be used in the film.
-This resulted in a copyright lawsuit for $10 million, which was eventually settled for $50,000.
+The Prom Night score and soundtrack were composed by Paul Zaza and Carl Zittrer, with additional writing by Bill Crutchfield and James Powell.
+Director Lynch sought Zittrer after hearing his compositions in Black Christmas (1974) and Murder by Decree (1979).
+The film's score features a use of "texture-heavy, orchestral underscores" which Zaza and Zittrer recorded using 35mm magnetic music tape, manually smoothing out the tape's edges with sandpaper and razors to create fade outs.

+In addition to the score, Prom Night features multiple original disco songs by Zaza and Zittrer, which are featured prominently in the film's prom scenes.
+Originally, the film was shot with the actors dancing to then-popular disco tracks, but, according to Zaza, the publishing rights to the songs were far outside the film's budget.
+Under orders from producer Peter Simpson, Zaza wrote a series of original disco songs over a five-day period, which closely copied the original tracks that were intended to be used in the film, notably mimicking the tempo.
+According to Zaza: "Simply put, our songs needed to "sound like" something you've already heard...
+We believed that if we could emulate the style of these hits by using similar drum patters, orchestrations, vocal arrangements, and mixing and production techniques, we could create a disco "environment" for the film that would work well with the plot."
+The similarities between the songs prompted a $10 million lawsuit against the film's producers, which was eventually settled for $50,000.

-An official release of the Prom Night soundtrack was issued in Japan in 1980, featuring both the musical score as well as the original disco songs featured in the film.
-Other "source" music was provided by Canadian band Highstreet.
+An official release of the Prom Night soundtrack was issued in Japan in 1981 by RCA Records, featuring both the musical score and the original disco songs from the film.
+A standalone 7-inch single was also released, featuring two tracks written for but not featured in the film: "All Is Gone" and "Forever", both performed by Blue Bazar.
+Two different reissues of the soundtrack were released in 2019 on vinyl, one by 1984 Publishing, and another by Perseverance Records.